bb-io/Monday/README.md

 - **On update created**: This event is triggered when an update is created.
 - **On update edited**: This event is triggered when an update is edited.

-> Currently, we do not have logic implemented for webhook unsubscribing.
-This means that if you suspend or delete a bird, Monday.com will continue sending webhook (notification) requests.
-Although these requests will not appear in our UI, they will respond to Monday.com with a 404 status code.

-> Unsubscribing from webhooks is not a straightforward operation using the Monday API.
-However, we are considering adding this functionality in the future.

-> In the meantime, you can manually delete webhooks directly from the Monday.com UI by following these steps: 1.
-Open the board where the webhook is set up.
-2. Click on Integrate in the top-right corner.
-3. Navigate to the Board Automations tab.
-4. Click the three dots on the right side of the specific webhook.
-5. Select Delete to remove the webhook.
-Once a webhook is deleted, we will no longer receive notification requests from Monday.com.

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.